AppleTree Markets: Bankruptcy

 The company struggled with the debt that originated from the 1988 leveraged buyout out Safeway's stores.
 After failed attempts to restructure that debt, AppleTree sought Chapter 11 bankruptcy protection in 1992.
 Soon after the filing, AppleTree announced its plans to begin closing stores.
 Arthur Patch resigned his post in March 1992, and the chairman of the company's board, Fred R. Lummis, took the helm.
 Also a growing problem was the chain's aging store base.
 The bulk of Safeway units in Houston dated from the late 1960s and early 1970s, and a logo change in 1981-1982 was the only alteration, if any, to most of such stores before the AppleTree split.
 Many former Weingarten's stores, which had been acquired by Safeway in 1983, were even older.
 A very small minority of Houston Safeways were built in 1986, but these were larger and had a more modern, conventional prototype.
-This was in contrast to the reinvention of Super Fresh beginning in the early 1990s, a chain which itself was spun off from A&P's Philadelphia division in 1982.
-Also in Philadelphia, many A&P as well as Acme and Food Fair (doing business as Pantry Pride in its later years, and not related to the current Houston chain of the same name), and Penn Fruit (acquired by Food Fair during the same period) stores closed and reopened as IGA and related chains Thriftway, Shop 'n Bag, O&O, Pick Well, Great Valu (SuperValu), and ShopRite.
-Philadelphia retail icon Thrift Drug was also absorbed into Eckerd in 1997, but many of its stores were relocated or closed soon after.